Water and climate adaption

 Overall Course Objectives

-The objective is for the student to acquire knowledge and skills in building and using models for storm water, give suggestions for climate change adaptation and elements for safety at cloudburst, can project larger structures and basins.
+The objective is for the student to acquire knowledge and skills in building and using model for storm water, give suggestions for climate change adaptation and elements for safety at cloudburst, can project larger structures and basins.
 Have knowledge and skills within sewage rehabilitation.

 The objective is for the student to acquire knowledge in hydraulics, calculate dimensional rainwater flow, and flow across weirs.